Facepunch/Facepunch.AssemblySchema/README.md

 Takes dlls and xmls, creates a schema that can be json serialized and transformed.
+Available as a package on nuget!

 ```csharp
 using var s = new Facepunch.AssemblySchema.Builder();